45th Annual Conference on Bank Structure and Competition

 The Federal Reserve Bank of Chicago hosted its 45th Annual Conference on Bank Structure and Competition at the Hotel InterContinental in Chicago.
 The conference has a rich tradition as a leading forum for dialogue on public policy issues affecting the financial services industry.

-The conference theme this year dealt with financial regulatory reform.
+The conference theme dealt with financial regulatory reform.
 Federal Reserve Chairman Ben Bernanke, via satellite, provided the opening keynote address.
 Sheila Bair, Chairman of the Federal Deposit Insurance Corporation and John Allison, Chairman of the Board at BB&T Corporation presented their perspectives at the luncheons on Thursday and Friday, respectively.
 We also had a panel of industry experts discuss the conference theme, and additional sessions where topics ranging from the current financial crisis, the performance of U.S. mortgage markets, personal bankruptcy trends, the future role (if any) of market discipline in financial markets and other policy relevant issues will be debated.

 The conference theme was particularly timely.
 At the 2008 Bank Structure Conference, a number of speakers emphasized the need for reform of regulation and oversight of the financial services industry.
 Subsequently, the U.S. Treasury proposed a blueprint for reform, both presidential candidates stressed the need for reform during their campaigns and the calls for regulatory reform intensified, with problems in financial markets cited as a major cause for the deterioration of the economy.
 Leaders in both houses of Congress have indicated that regulatory reform will be a high priority item.